 You’ll notice something if you look.
 The sphere (blur) gets darker as it goes along.
 This is due to the weights and how they interact.
 When you add weights into the picture, the software combines the transforms in a pseudo-random way and the weights control how likely the transforms are to “trigger”.
 For more details about the math involved check the video here.
 If you’d rather skip this and come back to it later, that’s also fine.

-Next, I want the spheres to get smaller as they "move" so i'm going to change the length of the x and y axis on the linear transform This will make it get smaller as it goes.
+Next, I want the spheres to get smaller as they “move” so I’m going to change the length of the x and y axis on the linear transform This will make it get smaller as it goes.
 Every time the iterator triggers, it performs the same action, so each iteration is smaller.
-I'm going to go into the Pre Affine for iterator 2 and change the x and y axis length to 0.9.
+I’m going to go into the Pre Affine for iterator 2 and change the x and y axis length to 0.9.
 I’m also going to rotate it so you can see more of the line, as well as zoom out a bit more.

 Next, I’m going to name my iterators.
 This will keep me from having to hunt for what transform I’m working with in the future.
 It’s a super handy practice and I probably should do this more often.
 I’m going to name iterator 1 to Blur and iterator 2 to Linear.
 I just click on the node, change the name and it’s done.